 As a business-minded, well-networked person, you may have heard of the government’s Coronavirus Business Interruption Loan Scheme (CBILS), which is helping companies affected by Covid-19 to get back on track.
 As a marketing professional working in finance, I’m now so familiar with the finer details of its eligibility criteria that they appear in my dreams (recently mishearing “seagulls” as “CBILS” was a low point – or potentially a high point, if that’s how we’re measuring dedication to the cause).

-We recently joined forces with fellow lenders GapCap and KX Media Capital to form the Growth Lending Group, which has been accredited as a provider of CBILS by the British Business Bank (click here to find out more about our CBILS products: revolving credit facilities, invoice discounting and term loans).
+We recently joined forces with fellow lenders GapCap and KX Media Capital to form the Growth Lending Group, which has been accredited by the British Business Bank as a provider of CBILS and is offering three products under the scheme: revolving credit facilities, invoice discounting and term loans.

 This presented a huge but exciting challenge for BOOST&Co’s marketing team (a.k.a. #MT… yes, we’ve even branded ourselves) – me and my trusty sidekicks Eli H. Han, our art director, and Lottie Boreham, our digital communications executive.
 Charged with creating a PR strategy for a new initiative, producing collateral to promote a new set of products and targeting a new audience online – all in a short timeframe, during a lockdown that left #MT spread across London, Manchester and Amsterdam – where on earth would we start?